-Priority Issue Baseline Problem Statement Goals Strategies 16 Community Facilities Most of the municipal community facilities are dilapidated thus the municipality has budget for maintenance of the in 2013/14 financial year Community facilities remain a challenge in Bushbuckridge Local municipality since the municipality has only one Thusong Service Centre located in Casteel.
+Priority Issue Baseline Problem Statement Goals Strategies Strategy G: contribute to Improve schools management in the Municipal Jurisdiction.
+16 Community Facilities Most of the municipal community facilities are dilapidated thus the municipality has budget for maintenance of the in 2015/16 financial year Community facilities remain a challenge in Bushbuckridge Local municipality since the municipality has only one Thusong Service Centre located in Casteel.
 The former T.L.C built community hall in remote areas and most of them are dilapidated and are white elephants.
 There are no community parks for children to play after school.
 Most of the graveyards are not fenced and some villages do not have graveyards and they bury in their yards.
 To provide sufficient, well-maintained and accessible community facilities throughout the municipality.
-Strategy G: contribute to Improve schools management in the Municipal Jurisdiction.
 Strategy A: Provide MPCCs to all communities Strategy B: Upgrade existing community facilities and establish new ones 17 Institutional Capacity/Arrangeme nts Municipal Organogram is under review and skills audit will be done before placement of and advertisement of vacant posts Shortage of skilled staff remains a challenge in expediting service delivery in particular within the technical and engineers fields for the smooth implementation of projects.
 Shortage of work-force in the Municipality is also a problem since the municipality has not yet achieved at-least 80% of the Organogram.
 Lack of offices and equipments such as machines, trucks, vehicles, etc. hamper the smooth implementation of services.
-Projects to achieve Presidential targets for BLM capacitating of employees - 2016 Strategy A: Implement recommended organizational structure of the municipality Strategy B: Formulate and implement proper procurement policy Strategy C: Speed up the transference of delegated functions to the municipality 18 Sports and Recreation The municipality has budgeted for The Municipality has a challenge on construction of sports fields or facilities Projects to achieve Presidential targets for Strategy A: Develop a comprehensive sport and
+Projects to achieve Presidential targets for BLM capacitating of employees - 2016 Strategy A: Implement recommended organizational structure of the municipality Strategy B: Formulate and implement proper procurement policy Strategy C: Speed up the transference of delegated functions to the municipality 18 Sports and The municipality has The Municipality has a challenge on Projects to achieve Strategy A: Develop a Recreation budgeted for construction of sports fields or facilities Presidential targets for comprehensive sport and

 Priority Issue Baseline Problem Statement Goals Strategies projects of sports facilities in the municipal area for the community.
 The municipality is concentrating on one type of sporting code which is soccer.
 There is a need of sports facilities which will cater for all the sporting codes.
 There is only one stadium which is not completed.
-This stadium must completed and be upgraded to cater for all sporting codes and the community. sport & recreation - 2012 recreation policy for the municipality Strategy B: Have secure and well maintained sport and recreation amenities, e.g. stadiums, village level multipurpose sport complex and community halls Strategy C: Promote performing arts within the municipality Strategy D: Develop visual arts (tourism)
+This stadium must completed and be upgraded to cater for all sporting codes and the community. sport & recreation - 2012 recreation policy for the municipality Strategy B: Have secure and well maintained sport and recreation amenities, e.g. stadiums, village level multi- purpose sport complex and community halls Strategy C: Promote performing arts within the municipality Strategy D: Develop visual arts (tourism)